estherndichu/django3/README.md

 Open the application on your browser `127.0.0.1:8000`.

 ## BDD/User Stories
-* User can sign upor sign in to the application
+* User can sign up or sign in to the application
 * User can post their projects and also view projects from other users.
-* User can click on an image of the project to view its details.
 * User can access other users' live projects via live links provided.
 ## Technologies Used
 This application has been built using